plumvillage/newsletter/src/2024/en/articles/memorial-letters.md

 As we continue to walk the path you have laid before us, we feel a deep commitment to be a continuation of your legacy.
 Your guidance lives on in each of us, your students, as we endeavor to embody in our thoughts, words, and actions, the Dharma doors you have transmitted to us.
 We aspire to be mindful, to cultivate peace and understanding in our hearts, and to extend that peace to the world.

-Your absence is felt deeply, yet we find solace in knowing that you are still with us, in the rustle of the leaves, in the stillness of meditation, in the smiles we share, in the silent moments of reflection and in this living community, your masterpiece.
+Your physical absence is felt deeply, yet we find solace in knowing that you are still with us, in the rustle of the leaves, in the stillness of meditation, in the smiles we share, in the silent moments of reflection and in this living community, your masterpiece.
 You taught us that life is impermanent, but love and understanding are a legacy that endures from generation to generation.

 Thank you, dear Thay, for your unwavering guidance, your endless compassion, and the invaluable lessons that continue to guide us.
 We vow to carry forward the torch of your teachings, ensuring that the essence of Plum Village continues to flourish and touch the hearts of many.